vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Specifics/ScreenToWorldPoint.md

 :::slider {#screen_to_world_point_slider}
 :::

-<<Code/Specific/ScreenToWorldPoint.rtf>>

-**Or**
+---

 If appropriate, switch your camera to Orthographic projection.
 This is the correct approach when making entirely 2D games.

 ### Alternate methods

-Sometimes it is more suitable to use a [Plane](https://docs.unity3d.com/ScriptReference/Plane.html) to avoid calculating an appropriate distance from the camera.
-This is a suitable approach when the result is on a fixed plane in space.
+Using a [`Plane`](https://docs.unity3d.com/ScriptReference/Plane.html) and [`ScreenPointToRay`](https://docs.unity3d.com/ScriptReference/Camera.ScreenPointToRay.html) avoids having to calculate an appropriate distance from the camera.
+When the result is on a fixed plane in space, this can be a suitable approach.

 <<Code/Specific/Plane Raycast.rtf>>